What is it?

 The following may help to treat thrush and improve symptoms:

 - An anti-fungal cream or vaginal pessaries (e.g. Clotrimazole) or anti-fungal tablets taken by mouth (Fluconazole).
-These are available from the pharmacy without a prescription.
+These are available from a pharmacy without a prescription.

 - Avoid using perfumed soaps and toiletries in the genital area

 - Avoid synthetic or tight underwear.
 Use cotton underwear instead

 - For some women, using sanitary pads instead of tampons during menstruation (periods)